michael-franke/michael-franke.github.io/_posts/2017-02-27-CorrelationMultinomial.md

 What this means is that even though for each condition the model's prediction is, let's say, not very good, by exploiting the fact that half of the frequency observations are a linear function of the other half, and likewise for the predictions, we get a perfect correlation score.
 The model is devilishly dubious, but the corrlation rocks heavenly!

 This problem also affects the previous case where we had most predictions coincide with the observed frequencies, of course.
 If every condition had 20 observations, the surprise of predicting .9 and observing 12 out of 20 does persist.
 From a likelihood perspective the model is shaky while the correlation is high.

+#### Conclusion

+Here are just a few examples that gesture towards the conceptual inadequacy of correlation scores as measures of model fit for categorical data.
+This does not speak to the case where a model predicts a metric variable (e.g., ordinary linear regression), where correlation scores have a clear interpretation and their use a clear rationale.
+Another issue not touched by any of the above is: what else to use to measure goodness-of-fit of a model for categorical data.
+Rescaled likelihood suggests itself, and I hope to be able to write about this soon.